Big and Tall Fit Guide

 When it comes to drying, air-drying is your safest bet.
 Lay your shorts flat or hang them on a line.
 If you’re short on time and need to use a machine, choose the lowest heat setting possible—or even the air-dry/tumble-only option.
 This gentle approach is the key to preventing unwanted changes to the fit and will help your shorts last much longer.

-The Right Way to Wash Your Shorts
+The Best Way to Wash and Dry Your Shorts

 Before you do anything, take a quick look at the care label inside your shorts.
 This tag is your best friend and provides specific instructions tailored to the fabric.
 Most shorts, especially those made from cotton or blends, benefit from being washed inside out.
 This simple trick helps protect the color from fading and reduces pilling on the fabric’s surface.